radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ---
-title: Introduction to the Control Panel
+title: Introduction to the Control Panels
-description: Learn how to navigate the Control Panel.
+description: Learn how to navigate the Control Panels.
 ---

 ## Overview